8 Steps to Take for Better Basement Window Security

 Designed to let in light and provide an additional egress to a home’s lower level, basement windows are often overlooked when homeowners consider home security.

 Basement windows can add a touch of natural light and a breath of fresh air to a space that can otherwise be dark, stuffy, and unwelcoming, but they are often an afterthought when securing a home against potential intruders.
 After all, unlocked side windows and unsecured back doors are much larger and more attractive targets, right?
-While those more obvious access routes to the interior of your home may come to your mind first, burglars have other ideas.
-When was the last time you checked to see if your basement windows are locked—or if they even have locks?
+While those more obvious access routes to the interior of a home may come to a homeowner’s mind first, burglars have other ideas.
+When was the last time most homeowners checked to see if their basement windows are locked—or if they even have locks?

-Often located in darker areas of the yard, low to the ground, and out of the neighbors’ view, basement windows provide an excellent opportunity for a criminal to get into your home.
+Often located in darker areas of the yard, low to the ground, and out of the neighbors’ view, basement windows provide an excellent opportunity for a criminal to get into a home.
 Most current building codes require basement windows to be egress points that are large enough for occupants to escape in the event of a fire.
 If the windows are big enough to climb out of, they’re big enough to climb in through.
-How can you secure your basement windows against determined intruders?
+How can homeowners secure their basement windows against determined intruders?

 Time required: 30 minutes to a few hours